autokey/autokey/Advanced-Scripts.md

 Feel free to use the scripts presented for your own purposes.
 However, if you significantly modify them or come up with something new as a result of using them, please post them in [one of our community platforms](https://github.com/autokey/autokey/wiki/Community) so one of the wiki moderators can add them here for all to benefit.

 Note:

-Abreviations only make sense if one remebers them.
-A good scheme is an abreviation followed by an "#".
-This will make sure, that the substitution does NOT take place, when the abrevistion is typed a part of a word.
+Abbreviations only make sense if one remembers them.
+A good scheme is an abbreviation followed by an "#".
+This will make sure, that the substitution does NOT take place, when the abbreviation is typed a part of a word.
+If one has to think about what the abreviation was longer than it would take to type the full text the abbreviation is obsolet cause taking consuming time than typing directly.
-Example: Use "dp#" to get a calender to pick a date (mnemonic bridge: **d**ate **p**icker")
+Example: Use "dp#" to get a calendar to pick a date (mnemonic bridge: **d**ate **p**icker)

 All submitted scripts are publicly licensed as [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)